astronomer/docs/software/install-airgapped.md

 :::

-To disable email transmission and email verision of users attempting to access the platform:
+To disable email transmission and email verification of users attempting to access the platform:

 1. In your `values.yaml` file, set `astronomer.houston.config.email.enabled` to `false`.
 2. Set `astronomer.houston.config.publicSignups` to `true`.